We built a moorage location to store newly built pontoons before towing them to Lake Washington.

-Pontoon moorage is a method of anchoring the pontoons for storage in Grays Harbor until they are needed for the bridge replacement.
-Because the largest pontoons are a football field in length and weigh 11,000 tons each, they must be stored and transported in water.
+Pontoon moorage was a method of anchoring the pontoons for storage in Grays Harbor until they were needed for the bridge replacement.
+Because the largest pontoons are a football field in length and weigh 11,000 tons each, they had to be stored and transported in water.

-Where in Grays Harbor will the pontoons be moored and how will they get there?
+Where in Grays Harbor were the pontoons moored and how did they get there?

-The pontoon moorage area is located on the south side of the Grays Harbor navigation channel.
+The pontoon moorage area was located on the south side of the Grays Harbor navigation channel.
 This location is approximately 1.5 nautical miles from the Grays Harbor shoreline near the Johns River.
 The moorage area is about 1 mile long, 700 feet wide, and set back 200 feet from the navigation channel.
-When each batch of pontoons is complete, the casting basin will be flooded and the pontoons floated out of the basin using tug boats and taken to the moorage location where they will be secured and stored.
+When each batch of pontoons was complete, the casting basin was flooded and the pontoons were floated out of the basin using tug boats.
+The pontoons then were inspected before being taken to the moorage location, where they were secured and stored.

 Why was this moorage location selected?

 We worked with regulatory agencies, tribes and the local marine community to identify the pontoon moorage location.
-This location was selected because it met key requirements, including:
+The location was selected because it met key requirements, including:

 - Adequate water depth